ronitonit/WeatherExecrise/README.md

 - Each card in the slider is a day.
 - The card shows, Average temperature for the whole day, the date and other relevant information
+- if the card is for today then show day name with date
 - User can Click on the card to load the details view in the bar chart section

 ## BarChart section